RodTol/Crossway/README.md

 ![IntelliJ IDEA](https://img.shields.io/badge/IntelliJIDEA-000000.svg?style=for-the-badge&logo=intellij-idea&logoColor=white)
 ## Authors: R. Tolloi, M. Corsano, and G. Bernardi
 ### About this repository
+ADD VERSION OF SOFTWARE USED
 This repository contains the project for the Software Development exam, A.Y.
 2021/2022.
 It is an implementation of the game Crossway in Java comprehensive of a Graphic User Interface.

 This project was developed following the principles of AGILE software developing and Test Driven Developing.
 Every part of the code was written on IntelliJ and GitHub was used as a version control system.
-Gradle was instead used for the testing.
+Gradle was instead used for the testing and CircleCI for Continuous Integration.

 ### Rules of the game
 Crossway is a 2-players game played on a 19x19 board that starts